 These devices contain clamp diodes at every I/O, global, and power pad.
 Clamp diodes protect all device pads against damage from ESD as well as from excessive voltage transients.

-All nano devices are qualified to the Human Body Model (HBM) and the Charged Device Model (CDM).
+All IGLOO and ProASIC3 devices are tested to the Human Body Model (HBM) and the Charged Device Model (CDM).